Subscribe to PwC's accounting weekly news

 Accounting for CARES Act program, including loans and tax changes, among other types of relief.
 Updated to address how a borrower should account for a loan through the PPP.

-This In depth answers questions regarding the accounting and disclosure implications of certain of the provisions in the stimulus package.
+We have provided answers to questions regarding the accounting and disclosure implications of certain of the provisions in the original and updated stimulus packages.
 Provisions addressed include: relief from certain accounting guidance; tax code changes; below-market loans; and other programs that essentially provide government assistance to businesses.